volusiaidpa/volusiaidpa.github.io/index.md

 <h5 style="color: red;">SERPA-style holsters with trigger finger activated retention systems are banned at this and many other matches for safety reasons.</h5><br />

-<h6 style="color: red;">Important: Gun handling at any location other than a safe table will result in disqualification.
+<h5 style="color: red;">Gun handling at any location other than a safe table will result in disqualification.
 Gearing up at your car is allowed as long as you
 bring your cased or bagged gun to a designated Safe Table to holster it.
-Regardless of Safe Table orientation muzzles should be pointed at the nearest berm at all times while using a Safe Table.</h6><br />
+Regardless of Safe Table orientation muzzles should be pointed at the nearest berm at all times while using a Safe Table.</h5><br />

 <h4>The match entry fee is $15 for VCGHC members and $20 for non-members.</h4><br />